When words matter, the pros choose Writer

 Jasper is not compliant with most major privacy and security certifications, including SOC 2, HIPAA, PCI, or Privacy Shield.

 Writer’s approach is simple: your data is your data.
 With Writer, you own the input and the output: any training data you provide or content you generate will never go into Writer’s proprietary foundational model.

 How do Jasper AI Recipes work compared to Writer?

 Jasper Recipes are premade sets of text commands that Jasper can use to generate writing in a particular format.
 Most of them work by manually replacing variables in a command with content, copying and pasting the output from one location to another, and then manually running each command step-by-step.
 For example, you can have a Recipe for a blog post.

-Writer’s templates can ingest audio or video as well as text in order to generate, repurpose, research, analyze, or transform data for new contexts.
-So you can create a blog post with a Writer template, but you can also automatically summarize key takeaways from a video, generate social media posts for a piece of content, or audit data for compliance.
+Writer’s apps can ingest audio or video as well as text in order to generate, repurpose, research, analyze, or transform data for new contexts.
+So you can create a blog post with a Writer app, but you can also automatically summarize key takeaways from a video, generate social media posts for a piece of content, or audit data for compliance.